ReportsVena vs Aleph

 Vena and Aleph represent two different generations of Excel-native FP&A design.

 Vena is the proven platform with deeper planning structure, broader functional coverage, mature governance and strong Microsoft ecosystem alignment.
-It is the safer bet for organizations that need comprehensive FP&A capabilities today and value market validation.
+It serves over 2,000 customers, has 13 consecutive years of Nucleus Research recognition and is the safer bet for organizations that need comprehensive FP&A capabilities today.

 Aleph is the faster, more AI-native platform with radical implementation speed, modern architecture and an approach designed for the future of finance.
 It is the bolder bet for teams that prioritize speed, automation and AI over breadth and structure.